mumeimumei00/WikipediaTreeNew/README.md

 - [ ] To generate a new tree from a linked definition
 - [ ] Create a new buffer in the termial for each tree
 - [ ] Create a new buffer in nvim for each tree
+- [ ] Implement relevancy indicator with backlinks

 ## Implementation with Rich:

+## Implementation in Obsidian:

+- [ ] Select a word (or a Compound expression)
+- [ ] Preview of the Wikipedia Definition
+- [ ] To display a tree of the linked definition in wikipedia
+- [ ] To display a graph of the definition